 When the belt starts to wear out enough, the timing of the camshaft and crankshaft will no longer be in sync the way they are supposed to.
 This can mean that your fuel & air mixture is being injected into the chamber at the wrong time, & the combustion reaction will be out of sync with the rest of the engines, causing a misfire in that chamber.

 Cylinders open at the wrong time because it’s no longer in sync with the pistons, and you’re going to lose a proportional amount of power depending on how many cylinders you have in your engine.
 This means that if you have a 4-cylinder engine, that misfire is reducing your engine’s overall power at that stroke by 25%.
 If you let it run for too long, you’re going to end up with a serious engine failure at some point.

 This is a possible side effect if your timing belt is completely broken, but you are not driving the car at the moment.
 Perhaps it broke the moment you tried to start your car because of the pressure on the belt.
 This will ensure that the engine is actually unable to turn over and that you cannot start your vehicle.
 You will start the starter motor, but the engine itself will not start.

 While this is a bad situation, it would be much better to break the belt while the vehicle is actually in motion, as there is going to be potential damage due to the crankshaft being turned even if it is no longer in sync with the camshaft.

 #4.
 Oil Leaks

-It can also end up results in your engines overheating & causing some serious damage.
-Oil may also leak from the timing belts cover if the gasket between the engine block and the timing cover has worn out.
+It can also end up resulting in your engine overheating & causing some serious damage.
+Oil may also leak from the timing belt’s cover if the gasket between the engine block and the timing cover has worn out.